lbaker15/Typescript_app_front_and_backend/README.md

 <h1>About The Project</h1>
 <p>This is an app that allows users to add favourite restaurants that other users can then use to search for restaurants under a certain category.
-After the restaurant is added there is an option to share a photo (of food) to instagram, users are able to schedule a certain time the photo is uploaded.
+After the restaurant is added there is an option to share a photo (of their food) to instagram, users are able to schedule a certain time the photo is uploaded.
 </p>

 <h1>Built With</h1>